Area code 345

-Area code 345 is the local telephone area code of the Cayman Islands.
-The 345 area code was created during a split from the original 809 area code which began permissive dialing on 1 September 1996 and ended 31 August 1997.
+Area code 345 is the telephone area code in the North American Numbering Plan (NANP) for the Cayman Islands.
+The area code was created in a split of numbering plan area 809 which comprised many of the Caribbean islands.

-When in the Cayman Islands, the seven digits are used alone.
-When calling to Cayman Islands from anywhere in the United States or Canada 1(345) is dialed along with the other seven digits of the phone number.
+After service commencement, a permissive dialing period was in effect from 1 September 1996 to 31 August 1997.

+For calls within the Cayman Islands, seven-digit dialing is in effect.
+For all other calls the dialing rules of the NANP are in effect.

-Prior to splitting from 809, the Cayman Islands numbers all began with 94, and five-digit dialing was possible using only the digits that followed 94.
+Prior to splitting from 809, the Cayman Islands used the group 94X of central office codes and five-digit dialing was possible using only the digits that followed 94.